 1-8.B.1.
-Water tunnels having a background noise of less than 100 dB (reference 1 μPa, 1 Hz) in the frequency range from 0 to 500 Hz and designed for measuring acoustic fields generated by a hydro-flow around propulsion system models.
+Water tunnels designed to have a background noise of less than 100 dB (reference 1 μPa, 1 Hz) within the frequency range exceeding 0 Hz but not exceeding 500 Hz and designed for measuring acoustic fields generated by a hydro-flow around propulsion system models.

 - 1-8.C.1.
 'Syntactic foam' designed for underwater use and having all of the following: - a.
 Designed for marine depths exceeding 1,000 m; and - b.
-A density less than 561 kg/m.
+A density less than 561 kg/m3.